Query Result Sets

 .select(SelectResult.all())

-Each result contains a key-value pair, where the key is the database name and the value is a dictionary representing each document's properties — see: Example 2.
+Each result contains a key-value pair, where the key is the collection name (or its alias, if one was provided) and the value is a dictionary representing each document's properties ββsee: Example 2.

 [